-- Reviewers will look for evidence of students' growth in leadership capacity and collaborative disposition, and readiness to look for and enable the gifts of others.
-Evidence from programme content, local placements, group work and interviews. - E7.
-Students' sense of calling to ministry within the sponsoring church is growing, realistic and informed. - Reviewers will look for evidence that students understand the nature, scope and demands of the church's public ministry and are willing to be accountable within its framework.
-Evidence from formational programme, ASE, stakeholder views and interviews. - E8.
-The TEI has sound procedures for the interim and end-of-training assessment of students' knowledge, skills and dispositions, reporting on their achievement and identifying further learning needs for the next stages of training and ministry. - Reviewers will look for evidence of ongoing and summative formational assessment processes by the TEI in line with IME1 reporting criteria, and allowing for input from students and those who support their learning, including placement and home context supervisors.
+- Reviewers will look for evidence that students are open to development, ready to enable the church's mission and evangelism including in new contexts, and can integrate their discipleship and ministry, work and personal life.
+Evidence from PER documents, interviews, reflections, stakeholders' feedback, student reporting. - E7.
+Students are able to demonstrate trustworthiness. - Reviewers will look for evidence that students' pattern of life is grounded in prayer, scripture and reflection; and that they can work with the church's fitness-to-practise accountability framework and with the vision and values of the diocese.
+Evidence from PER documents, interviews, reflections, stakeholders' feedback, student reporting. - E8.
+The TEI has sound procedures for the assessment of students' knowledge, skills and dispositions, reporting on their achievement and identifying further learning needs for the next stages of training and ministry. - Reviewers will look for evidence of ongoing and summative formational assessment processes by the TEI in line with IME1 reporting criteria, and allowing for input from students and those who support their learning, including placement and home context supervisors.
 Evidence from ASE and interviews with tutors and students.